rustdesk/doc.rustdesk.com/content/self-host/client-configuration/_index.en.md

 {{% notice note %}}
 You need to set both `host` and `key`, missing either one will not work.

-Optionally add a `,` (comma) character after the key, before the `.exe` part as a delimiter, to avoid the key being mangled if Windows or the browser renames the file when downloading duplicated names.
+Optionally add a `,` (comma) character after the key, before the `.exe` part as a delimiter, to avoid the key being mangled if Windows or the browser renames the file when downloading duplicated names. e.g. `host=<host-ip-or-name>,key=<public-key-string>,.exe`

 If there are invalid characters in the key which can not be used in a Windows file name, please remove the `id_ed25519` file from your server and restart `hbbs`/`hbbr`.
 This will cause the `id_ed25519.pub` file to regenerate.
 You may need to